 The JV is always looking at utilizing the most effective techniques for the Drilling and Completions of its wells including designs that may utilize techniques currently proven in North America.

 The 2014 multi-well stimulation campaign of the wells including Hervey-1, Geoffrey-1, Redland-1 and Etty-1, is expected to commence in Q2 2014.
 Key target reservoirs have been identified for specific zone fracture stimulation and flow tests.
 These tests are aimed at gathering information on the contribution from individual target zones, which will be a fraction of each well’s capability.
+A new contract for fracture stimulation and completion of the four wells in ATP 855 was awarded to Condor Energy Services Limited, a newly established Australian company with new equipment from North America.
+Condor personnel have experience both in the Cooper Basin and internationally.

 For the latest information on Icon Energy’s exploration activities see below, or go to Announcements at www.iconenergy.com/news/company-announcements